mlpack/mlpack/doc/user/methods/local_coordinate_coding.md

  * `lcc.Encode(data, codes)`
-   - Encode `data` (a [column-major data matrix](../matrices.md#representing-data-in-mlpack)) as a sparse set of local atoms of the dictionary, storing hte result in `codes`.
+   - Encode `data` (a [column-major data matrix](../matrices.md#representing-data-in-mlpack)) as a sparse set of local atoms of the dictionary, storing the result in `codes`.
    - Both `data` and `codes` should be the same matrix type (e.g. `arma::mat`);
      see [Different Element Types](#mattype-different-element-types) for more
      details.